kschuler/childlanglab-explib/demo-experiment-simple-RA/readme.md

 This is a demo documentation for **simple** experiment.
 The structure of this **simple** expemiment:

 1. HTML file: `demo-experiment-simple-RT/demo-experiment-simple-RT.html`

-2. JavaScript file: `js/jspsych-6.0.5/jspsych.js` and  `js/yaml.js`
+2. JavaScript file: for example: `js/jspsych-6.0.5/jspsych.js` and  `js/yaml.js`
-3. YAML file
+3. YAML file: provide parameter

 Relation: The HTML file is the skeleton of the experiment.
 It utilizes javaScript library  [jsPysch](https://www.jspsych.org/) to implement the interactive experiment.
-YAML file is to provide parmameters for the skeleton of the experiment of HTML file
+YAML file is to provide parmameters for the skeleton of the experiment of HTML file.
 ```
 welcome:
      stimulus: "Welcome to the experiment.
 Press any key to begin."
 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ2NTExODU2MywxOTE3ODUwOTQ5LC03MD
+eyJoaXN0b3J5IjpbMTIzODMzOTg4MiwxOTE3ODUwOTQ5LC03MD
 gzNjkyMDcsLTE3NTUxNjAxMDYsOTk3MDgwODIyLDExODk5ODA3
 MzQsMTYwOTI5NzE1MCwtNDkxNjM1NDc5LC0xOTQwNjkyMTQwLC
 04NjQzMDMwNTEsLTczOTM2NTE0MCwxNTgxNDYzOTg2LC0xMDU5